fin-cli/fin-cli.github.com/restful/index.md

 ---
 layout: default
-title: A more RESTful WP-CLI
+title: A more RESTful FP-CLI
 ---

-## A more RESTful WP-CLI
+## A more RESTful FP-CLI

 *Landing page last updated: August 1, 2016*

-WP-CLI's mission is to be, quantitatively, the *fastest* interface for developers to manage WordPress.
-"A more RESTful WP-CLI" was a [Kickstarter-backed](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description) project to unlock the potential of the [WordPress REST API](http://v2.wp-api.org/) at the command line.
-This funding supported 232.42 hours of [Daniel Bachhuber](http://danielbachhuber.com/)'s time towards making improvements to WP-CLI and the WP REST API.
+FP-CLI's mission is to be, quantitatively, the *fastest* interface for developers to manage FinPress.
+"A more RESTful FP-CLI" was a [Kickstarter-backed](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-fp-cli/description) project to unlock the potential of the [FinPress REST API](http://v2.fp-api.org/) at the command line.
+This funding supported 232.42 hours of [Daniel Bachhuber](http://danielbachhuber.com/)'s time towards making improvements to FP-CLI and the FP REST API.
 For a full debrief, [read the Post Status post about the project](https://poststatus.com/kickstarter-open-source-project/).

-Wait a second, what does it mean to "unlock the potential of the WP REST API at the command line"?
-Pragmatically, it means any endpoints registered in plugins or themes are *automagically* accessible as WP-CLI commands.
-For instance, if you were to register an endpoint for `GET /my-plugin/v1/product/<id>`, this endpoint is also accessible on the command line as (more or less) `wp @prod product get <id>`.
+Wait a second, what does it mean to "unlock the potential of the FP REST API at the command line"?
+Pragmatically, it means any endpoints registered in plugins or themes are *automagically* accessible as FP-CLI commands.
+For instance, if you were to register an endpoint for `GET /my-plugin/v1/product/<id>`, this endpoint is also accessible on the command line as (more or less) `fp @prod product get <id>`.

 Quick links: [Highlights](#highlights) - [Milestones](#milestones) - [Budget](#budget) - [Supporters](#supporters)